-I facilitate peer support meetings for men who are gay, bi or questioning and have been married or involved with a woman.
-In a recent meeting, a man said he felt that there were “two versions of myself”.
+I facilitate peer support meetings for men who are attracted to men and have been married or involved with a woman.
+In a recent meeting, a man said he felt that there were “two versions of myself.”
 I felt very much the same for most of my adult life.
 Continue reading →

 Gas shortages of the 1970s led to even and odd calendar day rationing